LaszloLueck/Pihole2Influx/README.md

 The content of the last array:
 `[OM---\0\0\0\0\0....]`

 And oops!
-The comparison of ---EOM--- would be
+The comparison of ---EOM--- would be failed, because ---E is not ---EOM--- and OM--- is also not ---EOM--- And now?

 ### 2020-11-30
 #### Updated docker-compose file